©Dsc01065 With Noise Boost 2

 Deep songs

 Sharing and loving Corsican polyphonic songs are at the heart of their approach.
-Singing the “Dio vi salvi regina”, a Corsican hymn and invocation to the Virgin Mary, is a source of great pride and thrills.
+Singing “Dio vi salvi regina”, a Corsican hymn and invocation of the Virgin Mary, is a source of great pride and thrills.
 Exchanges around the glass of friendship create moments of conviviality and encounters through Corsican music.
 This beauty, coming from the heart of the singers, envelops us and touches our sensibilities deeply.